ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Introduction

 Most existing RGB-Event tracking frameworks employ artificial neural networks (ANNs) to process both RGB and event modalities.
 As illustrated in \cref{fig:intro-dual-branch}, they can be broadly divided into single-branch and dual-branch architectures.
 Classic single-modality trackers such as DiMP \cite{bhat_learning_2019} and OSTrack \cite{ye_joint_2022} can be extended to multi-modal settings through early fusion.
-CEUTrack \cite{tang_revisiting_2024} further adapts the transformer framework by embedding RGB-Event inputs into a shared token space.
+CEUTrack \cite{tang_revisiting_2026} further adapts the vision transformer (ViT) framework by embedding RGB-Event inputs into a shared token space.
 On the other hand, dual-branch models employ either symmetric ANN backbones or modality-specific backbones, followed by dedicated middle fusion modules.
 Recent RGB-Event tracking approaches, including FENet \cite{zhang_object_2021}, AFNet \cite{zhang_frameevent_2023}, CMT-MDNet \cite{wang_visevent_2024}, and CrossEI \cite{chen_crossei_2025}, incorporate cross-attention mechanisms to integrate multimodal features.
-With the success of vision transformer (ViT), RGB-X tracking has explored visual prompt tuning (VPT) by integrating auxiliary prompts into the RGB backbone \cite{liu_emtrack_2024, wu_singlemodel_2024, chen_bidirectional_2024}.
-However, most approaches focus on guiding RGB streams with auxiliary modalities, with only BAT \cite{chen_bidirectional_2024} enabling bidirectional interaction to exploit complementary features.
+With the success of visual prompt tuning (VPT) technique, RGB-X tracking has also explored incorporating auxiliary prompts into the RGB ViT backbone \cite{hong_onetracker_2024, wu_singlemodel_2024}.
+More recently, dual-ViT architectures, such as BAT \cite{chen_bidirectional_2024}, MGNet \cite{zhang_mgnet_2025}, and SMSTracker \cite{chan_smstracker_2025}, enable bidirectional interaction to better exploit complementary cross-modal information.